AhmedHany761/YOLOv8-/README.md

 Inference can be performed in two ways:
 1. Using the Command Line Interface (CLI) for direct access to the pretrained YOLOv8 model.
 2. Utilizing the Software Development Kit (SDK) for inference.
+U should import the model and choose which way you want to detect with as a realtime detection by ur camera or through an image each task with specfic python file

 ## Results and Discussion